mitchsf/Zev/README.md

 Zev-1-7 Seven digit clock uses a variety of small tubes.
 Zev-2-7 Seven digit clock using the IN-18 tube.
-Zev 1-8 & Zev-2-8 Eight digit versions also include nRF24L01+ RF
+Zev 1-8 & Zev-2-8 are Eight digit versions that also include nRF24L01+.

 Features of the clocks include: